Let's be real for a minute: good grant writing is not sexy.

 3. Keep it simple

-Remember that in most cases, the person reading your grant proposal has no idea who you are or what your project is.
+Remember that in most cases, the person reading your grant proposal has no idea who you are or what your project is about.
 It's important to explain what you plan to do in simple terms.
-This means that you need to find a way not to assume too much prior knowledge on the part of your reviewer without treating them like they don't know anything.
+This means a) don't assume that your reviewer is an expert in your specific area AND ALSO b) don't assume they know nothing.
 This can be a tricky balance, but it's worth investing some time to think about how to do it.

 Which one of these strategies will be the most helpful in your next grant proposal?
 Tell me in the comments!